 I was preoccupied with the growling coming from the surrounding darkness, and I wasn’t ready to confront my greatest fear just yet.
 Fortunately, we were able to stand the bike up and get on our way before anything could happen, and I made it home relatively unscathed.

-After grabbing my bike, I made my way back to the party.
+After making it home and grabbing my bike, I made my way back to the party.
 I tried to enjoy every bit of the clean air and open road along the way.
-I was having the time of my life, but I had no idea was waiting for me back at the bonfire.
+I was having the time of my life, but I had no idea what was waiting for me back at the bonfire.